 FAQ

-You can continue to simmer it until it reduces further, or add in a tablespoon of cornstarch.
-If using cornstarch, muddle it first in a small splash of water and then whisk well when combining it with the saucce to avoid any lumps.
+You can continue simmering it until it reduces further or add a tablespoon of cornstarch.
+If using cornstarch, muddle it in a small splash of water and then whisk it well with the sauce to avoid lumps.
 It should thicken up further after a few minutes on medium heat.

 More hearty vegan meals

-Looking for more cosy and filling vegan dinner recipes like this?
+Looking for more cozy and filling vegan dinner recipes like this?
 Try these:

 Watch me make this recipe